-2018 base rate case in BPU Docket Nos.
-ER18010029 and GR18010030 ("Rate Case Order").
-The Stipulation requires that this filing is to be made no later than October 31, 2022, with actual results through June 30, 2022, and PSE&G is seeking new rates effective January 1, 2023.
-The TACs' Revenue Requirements for these ETAC and GTAC filings are based upon twelve months of actual financial results from July 2021 through June 2022 and an eighteen-month period of forecasted financial results from July 2022 through December 2023.
-This testimony provides an overview of the TACs cost recovery mechanism along with a description of the revenue requirements calculations and rate design mechanisms.
-COS RECOVERY MECHANISM COS Q. CRECOVERY MECHANISM Q. ERECOVERY MECHANISM Please briefly describe PSE&G's proposed cost recovery.
-Q. EXAMPLE 1 EXAMPLE 1 CONTROL OF SET OF S Q. EXAMPLE 1 EXAMPLE 1 CONTROL OF SET OF S Q. EXAMPLE 1 EXAMPLE 1 EXAMPLE 1 EXAMPLE 1 STATE 1 Q. ERECOVERY MECHANISM Please briefly describe PSE&G's proposed cost recovery.
+1 2018 base rate case in BPU Docket Nos.
+ER18010029 and GR18010030 ("Rate Case 2 Order").
+The Stipulation requires this filing to be made no later than October 31, 2023, 3 with actual results through June 30, 2023, and PSE&G is seeking new rates effective 4 January 1, 2024.
+5 The TACs' Revenue Requirements for these ETAC and GTAC filings are 6 based upon twelve months of actual financial results from July 2022 through June 7 2023 and an eighteen-month period of forecasted financial results from July 2023 8 through December 2024.
+9 This testimony provides an overview of the TACs cost recovery mechanism 10 along with a description of the revenue requirements calculations and rate design 11 mechanisms.
+12 COS' r recovery mechanism 12 13 COS' Q. F RECOVERY MECHANISM Please briefly describe PSE&G's proposed cost recovery.
+13 Q. Please briefly describe PSE&G's proposed cost recovery.
+13 14 Q. Please briefly describe PSE&G's proposed cost recovery.
+Per the Rate Case Order, the TACs are the mechanisms to refund or collect revenue 13 14 15 Q. Please briefly describe PSE&G's proposed cost recovery.
 Per the Rate Case Order, the TACs are the mechanisms to refund or collect revenue requirements to or from customers on an annual basis.
-The revenue requirements are comprised of the following components: • Excess Deferred Income Taxes ("EDIT") that were accumulated from Q. ERECOVERY MECHANISM Please briefly describe PSE&amp;G's proposed cost recovery.
+The revenue requirements are 13 14 15 16 Q. Please briefly describe PSE&G's proposed cost recovery.
 Per the Rate Case Order, the TACs are the mechanisms to refund or collect revenue requirements to or from customers on an annual basis.
-The revenue requirements are comprised of the following components: Excess Deferred Income Taxes ("EDIT") that were accumulated from January - March 2018 and were flowed back to customers during Q. FRECOVERY MECHANISM Please briefly describe PSE&amp;G's proposed cost recovery.
+The revenue requirements are comprised of the following components: 13 14 15 16 17 Q. Please briefly describe PSE&G's proposed cost recovery.
+Per the Rate Case Order, the TACs are the mechanisms to refund or collect revenue requirements to or from customers on an annual basis.
+The revenue requirements are comprised of the following components: • Excess Deferred Income Taxes ("EDIT") that were accumulated from 13 14 15 16 17 18 Q. Please briefly describe PSE&G's proposed cost recovery.
+Per the Rate Case Order, the TACs are the mechanisms to refund or collect revenue requirements to or from customers on an annual basis.
+The revenue requirements are comprised of the following components: Excess Deferred Income Taxes ("EDIT") that were accumulated from January - March 2018 and were flowed back to customers during 13 14 15 16 17 18 19 Q. Please briefly describe PSE&G's proposed cost recovery.
 Per the Rate Case Order, the TACs are the mechanisms to refund or collect revenue requirements to or from customers on an annual basis.
 The revenue requirements are comprised of the following components: Excess Deferred Income Taxes ("EDIT") that were accumulated from January - March 2018 and were flowed back to customers during November 2018 and December 2018, plus interest;